andyphilips/dynardl/docs/index.md

 You can download the most recent version of `dynardl` from the project site [here](https://github.com/andyphilips/dynardl/archive/master.zip).
 This program is part of a suite that also includes `pssbounds` (Jordan and Philips 2017), a Stata module to display the necessary critical values to conduct the Pesaran, Shin and Smith (2001) bounds test for cointegration.

 ### Version
 Current version: 1.0.3.
-Note that a previous version of this program was called `dynpss`.
+Note that a previous version of this program was called `dynpss`. `dynardl` provides a more flexible lag specification and adds additional plots.

 ### Table of Contents
  * [Description](#description)